Speak to a BAILIFF Expert - £35

 You can claim damages against the creditor and recover the goods or the replacement cost of the goods if they have already been sold or were removed without the statutory time limit being complied with.

-You can also ask for compensation for the unlawful deprivation of the goods any any were removed without providing for the statutory time period to lapse.
+You can also ask for compensation for the unlawful deprivation of the goods if any were removed without providing for the statutory time period to lapse.

-If a bailiff just pushed a note ore card through your door, this does not constitute a valid levy, see "constructive levy" defined in Paragraph 2 on Page 5 of this Local Government Ombudsman's report and Evans v South Ribble Borough Council [1991]. see Hit & Run.
+If a bailiff just pushed a note or card through your door, this does not constitute a valid levy.
+See "constructive levy" defined in paragraph 2 on page 5 of this Local Government Ombudsman's report and Evans v South Ribble Borough Council [1991].
+See also Hit & Run.

 Use the law to make sworn statement of truth proving the statutory time limit was not complied with.